SymfonyCasts/asset-mapper/sfcasts/page-specific.md

 then `{{ parent() }}`.
 Below that, add a `<script>` tag with `type="module"`.
 Now we're going to code as if we're in a JavaScript file.
 Say `import` and then the *path* to the JavaScript file.
 Effectively, we want something like - `/assets/admin.js`.
-But, of course, to get the real path we use the `asset()` function passing in the logical path `admin.js`.
+But, of course, to get the real path we use the `asset()` function and pass the logical path: `admin.js`.

 That's it!
 Let's try this thing!
 Refresh and check the console.
 Got it!
 Our `admin.js` file *is* being loaded!
 If you check out the page source... down here... *yep*.
 You can see `<script type="module">` from the `importmap()` function where it says `import 'app'`.
-Then, down here, we import `admin.js` via its path.
+And, after, we import `admin.js` via its path.

-And remember, the original is just `import 'app'`... and then we rely on the `importmap` to *map* that to its URL.
+The original is just `import 'app'`... because we rely on the `importmap` to *map* that to its URL.
 That's *nice*... but it's not actually necessary.
 Putting the path right here works fine too.
 That's what we're doing for simplicity.

-One of the things we've seen - and talked about in this chapter - is that *everything* in the `assets/` directory is exposed publicly... which is the whole point of AssetMapper!
+One of the things we saw in this chapter is that *everything* in the `assets/` directory is exposed publicly... which is the whole point of AssetMapper!
 But sometimes you may have a few files that you want to put in that directory, but keep private.
-Let's check into AssetMapper's exclude feature.
+Let's check into AssetMapper's exclude feature and other config options next.